bikeg33k/Data-getting-Cleaning/README.md

  - final section: combine and calculates combines the dataframes and then summarizes them pullingout the STD and MEAN values for each activity for each Subject

+produceFile was added to the file in order to make it wasy to produce a flat file of the tidy data, as the assignment was unclear if .
+This file will not match what was submitted for the homework, as the homework submitted requested row.name=false.